 North Carolina played a significant role in America's involvement in World War I, with over 80,000 North Carolina men serving in the armed forces.
 Around 600 North Carolinians were killed and 3,600 were seriously wounded.
 North Carolina also served as the home to three military bases and a naval base in the duration of the war, including Camp Bragg.

 Camp Bragg was constructed outside Fayetteville, and named in honor of Confederate general and North Carolina native, Braxton Bragg.
 Camp Bragg was initially built as an artillery training camp, but also included infantry training and an airfield.
-Following the war, Camp Bragg was one of the few training camps that was not closed thanks in part to the efforts of General Albert Bowley.
-Bowley made a strong case to the Department of War that Camp Bragg was unique because it could support experimental weapons.
-The camp was renamed Fort Bragg and became a permanent military installation.
-Currently, Bragg is one of the world’s largest military bases.
+Following the war, Camp Bragg was one of the few training camps that remained in operation partly owing to the efforts of General Albert Bowley.
+Bowley made a strong case to the War Department that Camp Bragg was unique because it could support experimental weapons.
+The camp was renamed Fort Bragg and became a permanent military installation and grew to become one of the world’s largest military bases.

 Shaeffer, Matthew.
 "Fort Bragg."
 North Carolina History Project.
 N.p., n.d.
 Web.
 08 Feb.

 Marshall III, R. Jackson.
 "North Carolina in WWI: An Introduction."
 North Carolina in WWI: An Introduction | NCpedia.
 N.p., n.d.
 Web.
 26 Feb.
 2017. <http://www.ncpedia.org/nc-wwi>.